 When guests indicate during registration that they will pay their bills with cash or a personal check, the front desk clerk should immediately be on the alert.
-Such a guest may well charge everything during his or her stay (perhaps only one day in length) at the hotel and then exit without paying.
-Consequently, most hotels require cash in advance from guests who choose this method of payment, as the guest has not established a credit rating with the hotel.
+Such a guest may very well charge everything during his or her stay (perhaps only one day in length) at the hotel and then exit without paying.
+Consequently, most hotels require cash in advance from guests who choose this method of payment, since the guest has not established any credit rating with the hotel.
 In addition, close monitoring by the night auditor and front desk clerks of the guest's charge activity is in order.
-Such guests are not allowed charge privileges at other departments in the hotel.
-In properties with a PMS, the guest name and room number are entered to block charges at point-of-sale areas.
-In a hotel without food and beverage, gift shop, and health club POS terminals, the front office must alert those departments that this guest has not been extended charge privileges.
+Such guests will not be allowed charge privileges at other departments in the hotel.
+In properties with a PMS, the guest name and room number will be entered to block charges at point-of-sale areas.
+In a hotel without food and beverage, gift shop, and health club POS terminals, the front office will have to alert those departments that this guest has not been extended charge privileges.